Devolved Government in Northern Ireland

 The 108 member Northern Ireland Assembly meets in Parliament Buildings at Stormont, Belfast.
 The Assembly has the power to make laws and take decisions on all matters that have been devolved from Westminster.

-Ten government Departments were established to administer government responsibility for those matters that were devolved from Westminster.
+Initially ten government Departments were established to administer government responsibility for those matters that were devolved from Westminster.
 The Departments manage budgets and administer policy for social and economic matters.

-For each of the ten Departments there is a matching Statutory Committee.
+For each of the Departments there is a matching Statutory Committee.
 The role of the Committee is to scrutinise the administration of the Department and the relevant Minister, to advise on policy development, and to help in the initiation of legislation.

 The North-South Ministerial Council comprises Ministers from the Northern Ireland Assembly and the Irish Government.
 The aim of the Council is to develop consultation, co-operation, and implementation, on matters of mutual interest to the two states.
 Decisions on policy are implemented through the North-South Implementation Bodies.

 Initially there were six North-South Implementation Bodies established as part of the Good Friday Agreement to deal with policy matters decided by the North-South Ministerial Council.